Analysis | What Markets Get Right (and Wrong) About Campaigns

 1. How smart is the market about politics?

-Looking at the reaction to Barack Obama’s first election, his re-election, and Donald Trump’s defeat of Hillary Clinton, it’s hard to argue the answer is not very.
+Looking at the reaction to Barack Obama’s first election, his re-election, and Donald Trump’s defeat of Hillary Clinton, it’s hard to call it omniscient.
 Each of those victories was met with panic by traders.
 The S&P 500 fell 5.3% on Nov.
 5, 2008, and 2.4% on Nov.
 7, 2012, after Obama’s wins.
 When it became clear Trump would prevail four years later, index futures tumbled the maximum allowed by exchanges in a matter of minutes.
 And each time, the initial direction was dead wrong.
 Under Obama and Trump, a bull market has added $28 trillion to equity values.

 2. Surely it matters who’s president?